rinsuki-lab/MagicWall/README.md

 #  MagicWall

-MagicWall make your desktop to WebView.
+MagicWall make your wallpaper to WebView.

 You can play YouTube videos, beautiful WebGL/Three.js demo, etc... in your desktop with MagicWall.